czarandy/czarandy.github.io/_stories/2012-1-case-of-the-lost-letter.md

 The campus was spooky.
 Beth had never been here after dark, let alone past midnight, and the silence was almost ghostly.
 But Beth was determined.
 She knew that she had to act quickly.
 And so the only sounds in the night were the footsteps of one small archivist trying to save the world.

 She found the door to the archive locked, as she expected.
 There was always a small hope in the back of her mind, but now she realized she'd have to start doing something she'd never done before.
 She paced carefully around the outside of the building, looking for something, anything that would let her inside.
-She'd made it halfway around, until&mdash;yes! a window that was unlatched.
+She'd made it halfway around, until—yes! a window that was unlatched.
 She pried it open and climbed inside.

 It was dark.
 Beth had forgotten to bring a flashlight.
 It was too risky to turn all the lights on; there might still be some police nearby guarding the crime scene.
 At first she tried inching along in the dark carefully.
 This certainly saved her from bumping into anything, but she realized that by the time she actually found anything it would be day.
 And she had to hurry and find the copy machine well before then.